Steak: Cooking

 Beef steaks are commonly grilled or fried.
 Grilled beef steaks can be cooked at different temperatures, or for different lengths of time; the resulting cooked steak ranges from blue (very rare) to overdone.
-The most common characteristics of a rare steak is a soft, cold, red center.
-The outside is seared for flavor, while the inside is cooked to suit the diner's preference.
+The outside is usually seared for flavor, while the inside is cooked to suit the diner's preference.
 Steaks cooked well done are usually cooked throughout the entire cut of meat.
 For example, a beefsteak cooked well done will not have any pinkness in the middle when sliced.
 Uncooked beef steak can be served raw, such as in steak tartare.

 Fish steaks are generally cooked for a short time, as the flesh cooks quickly, especially when grilled.
 Fish steaks, such as tuna, can also be cooked to various temperatures, such as rare and medium rare.
 Different cuts of steak include rib eye, sirloin, tenderloin, rump, porterhouse, and t-bone.

 Cuts of steak differ between countries owing to differences in farming the animal and butchering the carcass.
 The result is that a steak found in one country is not the same as in another, although the recipes may be the same, differing "only in their sauces, butters, or garnitures".

 Most important is trying to achieve Maillard reaction on meat to ensure that restaurant-quality steak results each time.

 Dining

 Steak has become a popular dish in many places around the world, cooked in domestic and professional kitchens, and is often a primary ingredient in a menu.
 It is used in small amounts in an hors d'oeuvre, in an entrée dish or, more usually, in a larger amount as the main course.
-Steak has also been an important breakfast dish, especially for people undertaking hard outdoor work, such as farmers.
-Diners ordering steak at a restaurant typically advise the chef or waiter of their preferences regarding the degree of cooking, using the terms "rare", "medium rare", "medium", "medium well", or "well done".
+Steak is sometimes served at breakfast dish, especially for heavy manual laborers, such as farmers.
+In restaurants, the doneness is usually specified by the diner: "rare", "medium rare", "medium", "medium well", or "well done".
 Print appearances of this use of "rare" are found as early as around 1615.
 A steak knife is a specialized piece of cutlery to make cutting the steak easier; it is sharper than other knives and may have a serrated edge.